MSD077/Customer-Segmentation/README.md

 # Customer-Segmentation

-Built a customer segmentation model using K Means algorithm
+Built a customer segmentation model using KMeans algorithm